Chicken Poblano Recipe

 • Heat a skillet over medium heat with butter or oil.

-• Meanwhile, blend roasted poblano with cilantro, ¼ teaspoon salt, and ½ cup chicken stock until smooth.
+• Transfer the sautéed poblano, onion, and garlic mixture to a blender.
+Add cilantro, ¼ teaspoon salt, and ½ cup chicken stock.
+Blend until smooth.

 • Pour into the skillet along with the remaining stock, cream, lime juice, honey, and salt.